PLSysSec/rlbox-book/src/chapters/noop-sandbox.md

 # Retrofitting isolation in a simple application

-For our tutorial, we're going to sandbox a tiny library ``mylib``.
-While this library is very simple, it exercises a variety of features we will need to secure when sandboxing a library including: calling functions, copying strings into the sandbox, registering and handling callbacks from the library.
+For our tutorial, we're going to be sandboxing a tiny library ``mylib``.
+While this library is very simple, it exercises key features of RLBox including: calling functions, copying strings into the sandbox, registering and handling callbacks from the library.

+This first part of the tutorial is going to focus on modify our application to add sandboxing, the [next part](./wasm-sandbox.md) will focus on recompiling our library with wasm to enforce isolation.

 In this example, we're going to use the _noop_ sandbox backend.
 The _noop_ sandbox does not actually enforce isolation, it is simply a tool that makes it